riddlemd/DocumentTokenEditor/README.md

 ## .dtes Files

-.dtes files should be named the same as the file they are associated with.
+.dtes files should be named the same as the file they are associated with and in the same folder.
 If the file is `MyDocument.html` than the .dtes file should be `MyDocument.html.dtes`

 ```json5
 {